Skip to main content

 Text Alert FAQs

-How do I sign up for UNC Charlotte emergency text alerts?
+How do I sign up for NinerAlert text messages?

-What happens when I sign up for emergency text alerts?
+What happens when I sign up for NinerAlert texts?

 You will receive two responses, one confirming your opt-in request and another describing how to opt-out in the future.
 Message and data rates may apply.